Join Our Email List

 What should I do if I’m having symptoms after eating wild mushrooms?

 If you are having symptoms after eating a mushroom that you or someone else foraged, call the poison center right away at 1-800-222-1222, chat online or text POISON to 85511.
+As above, be ready to tell the poison center where the mushroom was growing.
+We will ask you to take pictures if you have any mushrooms remaining.

 |If someone has passed out or is not breathing, call 911 right away.|